-Book Pocket Review, Title The Big Nowhere, Author James Ellroy, Rating 2.0, Nightmares in L.A.
+Book Briefly Noted, Title The Big Nowhere, Author James Ellroy, Rating 2.0, Nightmares in L.A.

 Having recently moved to Los Angeles, I have found reading L.A. detective fiction a pleasure, not only because Chandler and Connelly et. al. write well, but because their novels provide some cultural background about the city.
 These novels also provide stimulus to learn about the various locales in my recently adopted home.